Festo-se/Bionics4Education/README.md

 You are looking for further activities with the Bionics4Education Kit?
 Check out our [DIY-Projects](https://github.com/Festo-se/Bionics4Education/tree/master/bionic_kit/DIY_Projects).
 After you get some additional material like some sensors, cables, resistors or a LED you can programm the animals individually and explore the world of Bionics.
 [Here](https://www.bionics4education.com/startseite/stem/diy-projects) on our website you can watch the Videos how it will look like when you succeeded  the different tasks.

+***Update*** ***Update*** ***Update***
-**Update** We have a new update of the Bionics4Education Kit software where we improved the connectivity with smartphones to the microcontroller.
+We have a new update of the Bionics4Education Kit software where we improved the connectivity with smartphones to the microcontroller.
 Just download the new release *Bionics-Kit Software v2.0.0*  [here](https://github.com/Festo-se/Bionics4Education/releases).
 Unzip the downloaded zip file and navigate to *bionics kit* folder.
 You now either can upload the source code via the Arduino IDE (see our portable version on our [Website](https://www.bionics4education.com/home/support?lang=de=)) or you flash your microcontroller via the executable batch file.
 Therefore, navigate into to folder *flash_file_batch* and execute the *Bionics-Kit_Software_v.2.0.0.bat* as admin.

 ![b4e_kit](/img/b4e_composing.JPG)